The Best Bubble Tea Toppings Guide: What to Order and What to Skip

 11. The Cheat Sheet: How to Order Like a Pro

-If you have skimmed the article because you are currently standing in the queue, here is the short version.
-Do not panic.
-Just follow these rules to avoid disaster.
+If you are reading this while standing in the queue, here is the short version.

 12. Your Burning Questions About Bubble Tea Toppings